 When applying for a new job, you will always need to submit a CV.
 Classic CV or Skills CV formats can be used for any application for many jobs including managerial, professional, administration and any other non-academic job.
 You need to choose which of the two layouts suit you best and what you are most comfortable writing.

 A Classic CV uses a Chronological layout to gives an historical account of your career path so far.
-This is the format most people are familiar with, and is particularly useful for graduates or those with less work experience.
+This is the format that most people are familiar with, and is particularly useful for graduates or those with less work experience.

-A Skills layout places emphasis on the skills, experience and strengths you have acquired and can offer the employer.
+A Skills CV layout places emphasis on the skills, experience and strengths you have acquired and can offer the employer.
 It is not written chronologically but under headings which prioritise and match the skills the employer is looking for.

 Write your contact details across the page (saving space)

 Include your mobile, email, LinkedIn and portfolio/website if appropriate

 This is optional but should be a short paragraph highlighting your relevant experience, qualifications and skills (in context) and a career objective.
 Always tailor the profile to the specific role you are applying for.